Menstrual underwear odor: Louloucup tips

 • absorbent fabric treated for its antibacterial properties,

-Discover Louloucup’s Teen line! 😎
+Check out Louloucup’s Teen range! 😎

 FAQ: Odors and period underwear